MunnazzahAslam/typescript-interview-questions/README.md

 ---
 # 49. What are conditional types?
 How do you create them?
 ---
-# 50. What is the Function type in TypeScript?
----
-# 51. List some of the utility types provided by TypeScript and explain their usage.
+# 50. List some of the utility types provided by TypeScript and explain their usage.